Orthotics, also known as insoles, are medical devices that correct the foot and ankle alignment and modulate the function of the feet.

 Frequently Asked Questions

-Here are some answers to the questions we receive the most about orthotics.
+Here are some answers to the questions we get the most about orthotics.
 If you can’t find your answers here, feel free to get in touch with us!

 3D-Printed Orthotics are more accurate, comfortable and durable.
 While the previous generation (moulded polypropylene) of orthotics is already quite good, 3D-Printed Orthotics take things to the next level!